cgoliver/zminerva/README.md

 Here zminerva logs in to Minerva using bob.joe@mail.mcgill.ca.
 When statuses change, emails are sent to bob.joe@hotmail.com.
 The emails are sent from robot@gmail.com.

 ##Statuses
-1. Unknown
-2. Not active
+1. Not active
-3. Waitlist is full
+2. Waitlist is full
-4. Waitlist is open
+3. Waitlist is open
+4. Open
-5. Open
+5. Overbooked
+6. Unknown
+7. Not found

 ##Help
 For more options: